amunchet/gorbechov/README.md

 Phase 1-4:  Various phases of the process, sepearated for sanity.

+Final thoughts and the Jupyter notebook are found in Phase 4

 ## Notes
 The .txt raw files come from Feedly's archives - basically just infinite scrolling back to retrieve the links.